-EXPLO Pre-College + Career | Colby College Surgical Interventions + Biomedical Engineering
+EXPLO Pre-College + Career | Wellesley College Surgical Interventions + Biomedical Engineering

-Identify and diagnose injured and diseased bodily structures and employ cutting-edge surgical techniques and biomedical engineering principles to design, prototype and test solutions.
+Identify and diagnose injured and diseased bodily structures and employ cutting-edge surgical techniques and biomedical engineering principles to design, prototype, and test solutions.

 About this Concentration

-In this program, investigate medical interventions from diagnosis to design to implementation.
-You’ll learn to interpret medical images and use them to diagnose illnesses and injuries in animal specimens.
-With a diagnosis in hand, you’ll design a medical solution, test its viability with scaled prototypes, then surgically implant the device you designed into your specimen or model.
+Investigate medical interventions from diagnosis to design to implementation.
+Learn to interpret medical images and use them to diagnose illnesses and injuries in animal specimens.
+With a diagnosis in hand, design a medical solution, test its viability with scaled prototypes, then surgically implant the device you designed into your specimen or model.
 Through simulated surgeries and connecting with medical experts, discover how the latest biomedical technology is being used to create cutting-edge solutions for the most pressing medical challenges we face today.

-- Simulation Center Visit — Rotate through a variety of hands-on skill stations and high fidelity clinical scenarios led by experts who train medical residents.
+- Simulation Center Visit — Rotate through a variety of hands-on skill stations and high-fidelity clinical scenarios led by experts who train medical residents.

-Dr. Gaudette is a pioneering researcher in bioengineering and human tissue repair.
-Work with Gaudette and his team to employ cutting-edge techniques used by biomedical researchers at WPI and Boston College.
+- Tissue Engineering Challenge with Dr. Glenn Gaudette — Dr. Gaudette is a pioneering researcher in bioengineering and human tissue repair.
+Work with Dr. Gaudette and his team to employ cutting-edge techniques used by biomedical researchers at WPI and Boston College.
 Design and build prototypes of a new medical device using decellularized plant materials.
-Create tests to push the limits of functionality, durability and ease of deployment and present your designs to a panel of medical research experts.
+Create tests to push the limits of functionality, durability, and ease of deployment, and present your designs to a panel of medical research experts.

-- Session 2: July 11 - July 23, 2021
+- Session 2: July 10 – July 22, 2022

 - Session 3: July 24 – August 5, 2022